 Rounding out this unwanted trove of bloatware is a variety of games aimed at children, including Bubble Witch 3 Saga, Candy Crush Saga, Candy Crush Soda Saga, Cooking Fever, Dragon Mania Legends, Minecraft and Hidden City.

 Acer offers the Aspire E 15 in a number of configurations at a variety of prices.
 The $379.99 base model that I reviewed is the least expensive.
 It comes equipped with an Intel Core i3-8130U CPU, 6GB of RAM and a 1TB HDD.
-My colleague reviewed the $599 model, which comes with a more powerful Core i5 CPU, 8GB of RAM, a 256GB SSD and an Nvidia GeForce MX150 graphics card.
-For $799, the high-end model upgrades you to a Core i7 CPU.
+My colleague, Henry Casey, reviewed the $599 model, which comes with a more powerful Core i5 CPU, 8GB of RAM, a 256GB SSD and a Nvidia GeForce MX150 graphics card.
+Check out our face-off between that configuration of the Aspire E 15 and the Asus VivoBook S15, another recommended mid-range laptop.
+For $799, the high-end Aspire E 15 upgrades you to a Core i7 CPU.

 The Aspire E 15 E5-576-392H gives you solid performance, long battery life and a good range of ports for less than $400.
 It does have a few notable shortcomings, including a dull display and a bulky, bland design.
 But these don't detract too much from the overall package.